adrienchaton/neural_granular_synthesis/index.md

 *This page is under construction, sound and video examples are being added for the reviewing process.
 Stay tuned during that period and after, more experiments may be uploaded !*

+*We recommend viewing in Chrome browser since the page rendering and audio playback may differ depending on other browsers.*

 &nbsp;

 [Paper submission](https://github.com/anonymized124/neural_granular_synthesis/blob/master/neural_granular_synthesis_submission.pdf)